Lush, colorful art on the ‘horizon’ at Pine Center for the Arts

 “I create digital images on the computer either from a blank screen or a digital image.
 Using a digital photograph as a palette, without regard for the actual image, I manipulate the pixels captured in the original photograph.
 Then the digital file becomes a limited-edition print on paper or metal,” he explained.

 The public is invited to view the exhibit and find themselves lost in “Horizons, Landscapes, Butterflies” throughout the month of August.
-The exhibit opens 4-7 p.m. on Friday, Aug.
-6 at the Pine Center for the Arts, located 265 5th Street SE.
-Regular gallery hours are 3-5 p.m. on Thursdays, 4-6 p.m. on Fridays and 10 am-12 p.m. on Saturdays and 4-6 p.m..
+The exhibit opens 4 to 7 p.m. on Friday, Aug.
+6, at the Pine Center for the Arts, located 265 5th Street SE.
+Regular gallery hours are 3 to 5 p.m. on Thursdays, 4 to 6 p.m. on Fridays, and 10 a.m. to noon on Saturdays.

 Activities at the Pine Center for the Arts are made possible by the voters of Minnesota through an operating grant from the East Central Regional Arts Council thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.